 - Discuss the author's use of different kinds of sentences to interest a reader/listener and communicate a message

 - Explore Internet resources and information using teacher-created bookmarks/favorites

 - The Mitten by Jan Brett

-The students make up their own version of The Mitten and practice retelling it to another student.
-Using GarageBand software on a computer, the students will record their own versions of The Mitten by retelling the story as a podcast.
+Step 3: Have students make up their own version of The Mitten and practice retelling it to another student.
+Using GarageBand software on a computer, the students can record their own versions of The Mitten by retelling the story as a podcast.
 They can add sound effect tracks and music tracks.
 They could also add pictures or KidPix drawings to the podcast track by using the integrated iPhoto pictures.
 These podcasts can be saved to iTunes for playing back on their computer.

 Supporting All Learners